Saturday 13 April 2019

 64 Clyde Street, Thornbury VIC 3071

 Given our current birthing climate with the over-medicalisation of birth and high incidence of birth-related trauma, it is not surprising that the birth professionals who care for families peri-natally can also be significantly affected.

-The resonance of stress and trauma in the field of birth creates a spiralling situation where birth professionals are impacted by the overwhelm experienced by birthing mothers, partners and their newborn babies, and they in turn by the up-regulated nervous systems of the birth professionals who serve them.
+The resonance of stress and trauma in the field of birth creates a spiralling situation where birth professionals are impacted by the overwhelm experienced by birthing persons, partners and their newborn babies, and they in turn by the up-regulated nervous systems of the birth professionals who serve them.

 Whether midwife, doula or other birth professional, this workshop will offer you a greater understanding of trauma and tools for mitigating the risk and impact of stressful birth work-related experiences.
 It will also be an opportunity to learn ways of building your resilience and ideas for how you might support birthing mothers and their families to reduce the potential for entrenched trauma responses following birth.

 Nisha Gill of Feminine Instincts is a wellbeing and birth practitioner based in Melbourne.
-She has worked as a therapist in healthcare for thirty-six years, adding a holistic flavour to her work over the past fifteen.
+She has worked as a therapist in healthcare for thirty-seven years, adding a holistic flavour to her work over the past fifteen.
 Her speciality is in accessing the intelligence of our mammalian bodies in all aspects of birth and healing.

 Nisha supports her clients to renegotiate birth, pre- & peri-natal, sexual and other trauma via Somatic Experiencing®, a cutting-edge embodied approach which is gaining popularity worldwide.